 We do not keep any paper documents and files laying around.
 All your documents are scanned immediately and filed into our system electronic cloud storage.
 The paper files are then shredded for your protection.

-For your credit identity theft protection the cloud where your documents and information is stored is managed by our system providers Davis + Henderson - a leader in the delivery of secure financial products through their partnership with Canada's major banks and other leading financial institutions.
+For your credit identity theft protection the cloud where your documents and information is stored is managed by our system providers Finastra - a leader in the delivery of secure financial products through their partnership with Canada's major banks and other leading financial institutions.

 This makes your sensitive information secure and ensures your identity theft protection.

 No documents are left lying around or transferred to an outside storage facility making your data vulnerable to breach of privacy.
 Everything is handled by a mortgage professional licensed to handle your sensitive information.